Beyond Raw Salads: Gut Health and Vitality in Ayurveda

 • Feeling underweight or emaciated

 As autumn deepens, dominated by the lightness of air and space, we’re reminded that food is more than fuel—it is medicine, rhythm, and grounding.
-Nourishing digestion with warm, wholesome, fresh prepared meals not only sustains the gut, but also supports mental clarity, emotional steadiness, and energy through seasonal change.
+Nourishing digestion with warm, wholesome, freshly prepared meals not only sustains the gut, but also supports mental clarity, emotional steadiness, and energy through seasonal change.

 References